TroyLaPolice/European-Neolithic-Expansion/README.md

 	defineConstant("M", eq_offspring_rate); // Define this value for use later
 ```

-This section sets up how the image file of the map of Europe works.
+This section sets up how the image file of the map works.

 It defines the map and its bounds.